 There is still some adjusting to do all along the joint and some tightening up here in front.
-Of course, every time something is adjusted, it affects the alignment of someting else.
+Of course, every time something is adjusted, it affects the alignment of someting else down the line.

 The goal for the seam along most of the boat is for the top edges to meet, resulting in a smooth inside joint.
 But, the boards have a tendency to pop out of this alignment and one will ride over the top of the other.